 The region is also increasingly becoming a transit zone for immigrants and refugees from sub-Saharan Africa seeking entrance to Europe, and as Europe tightens its borders, refugees are increasingly finding themselves being forced to seek refuge.

-The International Refugee Rights Initiative has sought to address this crisis by bringing together the Darfur Consortium, a coalition of more than 50 Africa-based and Africa-focused NGOs dedicated to working together to promote a just, peaceful and sustainable end to the ongoing humanitarian and human rights crisis in Darfur.
+The International Refugee Rights Initiative has sought to address this crisis by bringing together the Sudan Consortium, a coalition of more than 50 Africa-based and Africa-focused NGOs dedicated to working together to promote a just, peaceful and sustainable end to the ongoing humanitarian and human rights crisis in Sudan.

 The Consortium was founded in September 2004 as concerned NGOs gathered on the fringes of the third extraordinary session of the African Commission on Human and Peoples’ Rights in Pretoria, South Africa.
 The Consortium reflects the perspective of African civil society and provides a forum for unified action, particularly through sustained engagement with the institutions of the African Union.
 In addition to providing support to Sudanese and Darfurian civil society, to date the Darfur Consortium has engaged in activities aimed at raising awareness about the crisis, monitoring the investigation of the International Criminal Court and advocacy on accountability for serious human rights violations, protection of civilians and the peace process.